-You’ll receive the newest and best t-shirt in your closet...(for race day we recommend bringing a different white t-shirt or purchasing one at the Color Me Rad Store), a freaking sweet set of sunglasses, a race bib, a donation to a local charity, and some swag from our sponsors.
+You’ll receive the newest and best t-shirt in your closet...(it's not white, so for race day we recommend bringing a different white t-shirt or purchasing one at the Color Me Rad Store), a freaking sweet set of sunglasses, a race bib, a donation to a local charity, a decal for your car and some swag from our sponsors.
 These items can be picked up at our packet pick up before the race.

 Being alone ranks just below fear of death and public speaking on the phobia scale.
 There’s nothing wrong with running alone, but throwing balls of color at your friends seems a little more fun than hucking them at complete strangers.

 This isn't North Korea.
 Of course you can.
 And you'll get a sweet Color Bomb Squad tm Shirt as well.
 Just go here.
 Please keep in mind that volunteers need to be at least 16 years old.

 Do you see in the top-right corner where it says "REGISTER NOW"?
 Click it to view all of our race locations.
 Once you've found the race you're looing for, select the number of people you'd like to register and have at it.
 If you’re friends have already signed up and you’re looking to join them, check out “How do I join a team?” below.